 She also is involved with several community organizations, serving as a member of both the Cumberland Land Trust and the Cumberland School Volunteers, as well as the Board of Directors for the historic Franklin Farm in Cumberland.
 She was a Liaison to the Cumberland Youth Commission and was a former member of the J.J.
 McLaughlin Elementary School Executive PTO Board.

 Representative Ackerman resides in Cumberland with her husband, Barry.
-They have two children, Samuel, a student at Columbia University, and Elicia, a student at the University of Tampa.
+They have two children, Sam and Ellie.

 6 Shelter Lane